-SQL stands for Structured Query Language and is an international standard defining a language for querying relational databases.
-While there are issues between implementations of SQL between different vendors, mostly over time and date values, SQL has proved very successful.
-By using SQL, external programs are able to abstract many of the issues of accessing databases and allow the user to chose the database they prefer.
+SQL is an international standard defining a language for querying relational databases.
+While there are issues between implementations of SQL between different vendors, mostly over time and date values, SQL has proved to be very successful.
+By using SQL, external programs are able to abstract many of the issues of accessing databases and allows users to choose the database they prefer.

-To provide the same sort of standardisation for spatial databases, the OGC formalised the Simple Feature for SQL specification.
+To provide the same sort of standardization for spatial databases, the OGC formalized the Simple Feature for SQL specification.
 This specification defines the Well Known Text (WKT) and Well Known Binary (WKB) formats for storing spatial features as well as functions for importing and exporting features from/to WKT and WKB.
 It also defines a set of functions for manipulating and querying geometries.

 A free and open source extension to the popular PostgreSQL database.
 It provides full simple feature for SQL support.
-The latest version is available from http://postgis.refractions.net/.
+Here is a link to the latest version of PostGIS.
 PostGIS is the DB of choice for research projects in the Department of Geography at Penn State due to its excellent feature set, high reliability, and free licensing.
-PostGIS is also the spatial backend for Esri's current ArcGIS Server offering on Amazon's cloud (probably due to the free licensing).
+PostGIS is also the spatial back end for Esri's current ArcGIS Server offering on Amazon's cloud.

 SQL Server (Microsoft)

-SQL Server is Microsoft's primier database offering.
+SQL Server is Microsoft's premier database offering.
 It is one of the "big three" commercial DBMS along with Oracle and DB2.
-It often provides the back-end for large Esri installations.
+It often provides the back end for large Esri installations.
 It gained spatial support back in 2007 (!).
-Home page: http://www.microsoft.com/sqlserver/en/us/default.aspx.

 Oracle Spatial & Oracle Locator

-Spatial and Locator are the spatial extensions to the popular, powerful, and expensive Oracle database.
-They provide simple feature for SQL compliance for types and features but not import and export of WKT or WKB.
-See http://www.oracle.com/technology/products/spatial/index.html for more details.
-Oracle was first out there with good spatial support, but it seems to me like the rest have caught up.
+Spatial and Graph are the spatial extensions to the popular, powerful, and expensive Oracle database.
+They provide simple features for SQL compliance for types and features, but not import and export of WKT or WKB.
+Oracle was an early proponent of explicit spatial support, but others have quickly caught up in recent years.

 SpatiaLite is a spatial database based on the popular lightweight SQLite package, a self-contained serverless transactional SQL database engine.
-SQLite is opensource (public domain) software, which has helped its uptake.
-SpatiaLite is compliant with the OGC simple feature specification (except for renaming union to gunion - due to a reserved word clash).
+SQLite is open source (public domain) software, which has helped its uptake.
+SpatiaLite is compliant with the OGC simple feature specification.
 Some commentators have predicted that SpatiaLite may finally replace the Shapefile as a data exchange format.

-MySQL claims to be the world's most popular database, but its spatial extensions (http://dev.mysql.com/doc/refman/5.0/en/spatial-extensions.html) are only a subset of the Simple Feature specification.
-All of the functions that calculate relations between geometries are implemented using bounding boxes not the actual geometries.
-This may be acceptable to your application or not, only you can decide.
+MySQL claims to be the world's most popular database, but its spatial extensions are only a subset of the Simple Feature specification.
+All of the functions that calculate relations between geometries are implemented using bounding boxes, not the actual geometries.
+This may be acceptable for your application or not.